hacker-volodya/tvm-spec/README.md

 | value_flow.inputs.stack[i].type | Type of stack entry.
 Can be one of "simple", "const", "conditional", "array".
 Required.
 | value_flow.inputs.stack[i].* | Properties for stack entries of each type are described below.
 | value_flow.outputs | Outgoing values constraints.
 Output is unconstrained if absent.
 Identical to value_flow.inputs.
+| control_flow | Information related to current cc modification by instruction.
+Optional.
+| control_flow.branches | Array of possible branches of an instruction.
+Specifies all possible values of cc after instruction execution.
+Empty by default (no branches can be taken by instruction).
+Each branch described by a `Continuation` object described below.
+| control_flow.nobranch | Can this instruction not perform any of specified branches in certain cases (do not modify cc)?
+False by default.

 ### Loaders Specification and Examples
 #### uint